 LIGHT MANUFACTURING - See "manufacturing, light."
+"Manufacturing, Light."

-LOT - A legally recorded and defined parcel of land or two (2) or more contiguous parcels to be used as a unit under the provisions of these regulations.
+LOT - A legally recorded and defined parcel of land or two (2) or more contiguous parcels to be used as a unit under the provisions of these regulations one unit for the purpose of use and development under this ordinance.

 LOT AREA - The total area within the confines of the boundary lines of a lot.
-The "lot area" shall not include any part of a public right-of-way which it fronts or abuts.
+The "lot area" shall does not include any part of a public right-of-way which it fronts or abuts.

 LOT, CORNER - A lot abutting on two (2) or more intersecting streets where the interior angle of intersection does not exceed one hundred thirty-five (135) degrees.
-A "corner lot" shall be considered to be in that block in which the lot fronts.
+A "corner lot" shall be is considered to be in that block in which the lot fronts.
 [See "lot line," Subsection (1)(a).]